nateyolles/aem-sling-provisioning-demo/README.md

 This project is a demonstration of using the Sling Provisioning Model to create resources in the JCR, create users, create service users, and set ACLs in an AEM project.

+This project was created and tested with AEM 6.4.

 ## Modules

 The main parts of the project are: